PV-RCNN++: Point-Voxel Feature Set Abstraction With Local Vector Representation for 3D Object Detection

 \section{Related Work}

-\textbf{2D Object Detection with RGB Images.} We summarize the 2D object detectors into anchor-based and anchor-free directions.
-The approaches following the anchor-based paradigm advocate the empirically pre-defined anchor boxes to perform detection, where object detectors are further divided into two-stage \cite{ren2015faster,dai2016r,cai2018cascade,chen2019hybrid,pang2019libra} and one-stage \cite{liu2016ssd,redmon2017yolo9000,lin2018focal,li2019gradient} categories.
-Two-stage approaches generally extract the proposal-align features for box refinement, and one-stage ones directly perform detection on feature maps.
-On the other hand, studies of the anchor-free direction mainly fall into keypoint-based \cite{law2018cornernet,zhou2019bottom,yang2019reppoints,duan2019centernet} and center-based \cite{huang2015densebox,tian2019fcos,zhou2019objects,kong2020foveabox} paradigms.
-The keypoint-based methods represent bounding boxes as keypoints, \emph{i.e.}, corner/extreme points, grid points and a set of bounded points, and the center-based approaches predict the bounding box from foreground points inside objects.
-Besides, the recently proposed DETR \cite{carion2020detr} leverages widely adopted transformers to detect objects with attention mechanism and self-learned object queries, which also gets rid of anchor boxes.

-\textbf{3D Object Detection with RGB images.} Image-based 3D object detection aims to estimate 3D bounding boxes from a monocular image or stereo images.
-Mono3D \cite{chen2016monocular} generates 3D region proposals with ground-plane assumption, which are scored by exploiting the semantic knowledge from images.
-The following works \cite{mousavian20173d,li2019gs3d} incorporate the relations between 2D and 3D boxes as geometric constraint.
-M3D-RPN \cite{brazil2019m3d} introduces an end-to-end 3D region proposal network with depth-aware convolutions. \cite{zeeshan2014cars,mottaghi2015coarse,chabot2017deep,murthy2017reconstructing,manhardt2019roi} predict 3D boxes based on a wire-frame template obtained from CAD models.
-RTM3D \cite{li2020rtm3d} performs coarse keypoints detection to localize 3d objects in real-time.
-On the stereo side, Stereo R-CNN \cite{li2019stereo,qian2020end} capitalizes on a stereo RPN to associate proposals from left and right images.
-DSGN \cite{chen2020dsgn} introduces the differentiable 3D geometric volume to simultaneously learn depth information and semantic cues in an end-to-end optimized pipelines.
-Pseudo-LiDARs \cite{wang2019pseudo,qian2020end,you2019pseudo} propose to covert the image pixels to artificial point clouds, where the LiDAR-based detectors can operate on them for 3D box estimation.
+\textbf{3D Object Detection with 2D images.} Image-based 3D detection aims to estimate 3D bounding boxes from a monocular image or stereo images.
+Mono3D \citep{chen2016monocular} generates 3D proposals with ground-plane assumption, which are scored by exploiting semantic knowledge from images.
+The following works \citep{mousavian20173d,li2019gs3d} incorporate the relations between 2D and 3D boxes as geometric constraint.
+M3D-RPN \citep{brazil2019m3d} introduces a 3D region proposal network with depth-aware convolutions. \citep{chabot2017deep,murthy2017reconstructing,manhardt2019roi} predict 3D boxes based on a wire-frame template obtained from CAD models.
+RTM3D \citep{li2020rtm3d} performs coarse keypoints detection to localize 3d objects.
+On the stereo side, Stereo R-CNN \citep{li2019stereo,qian2020end} capitalizes on a stereo RPN to associate proposals from left and right images.
+DSGN \citep{chen2020dsgn} introduces differentiable 3D volume to learn depth information and semantic cues in an end-to-end optimized pipelines.
+LIGA-Stereo \citep{guo2021liga} proposes to learn good geometry features from the well-trained LiDAR detector.
+Pseudo-LiDAR based approaches \citep{wang2019pseudo,qian2020end,you2020pseudo} covert the image pixels to artificial point clouds, where the LiDAR-based detectors can operate on them for 3D box estimation.
 These image-based 3D detection methods suffer from inaccurate depth estimation and can only generate coarse 3D bounding boxes.